great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ### 5. Create expectations

-Here we will use a `Validator` to interact with our batch of data and generate an `Expectation Suite` (like the method used in the CLI interactive mode notebook `great_expectations --v3-api suite new --interactive`).
+Here we will use a `Validator` to interact with our batch of data and generate an `Expectation Suite`.

+This is the same method used in the CLI interactive mode notebook accessed via `great_expectations --v3-api suite new --interactive`.

 First we create the suite and get a validator:
 #### TODO: retrieve this code from databricks_deployment_patterns.py